Yeah, I was just looking at the, I know it's time to start.

 And he owes us an apology.

-He uh owes us a uh a retraction.
+He owes us a retraction.

-What's a better place, as I say, than for them to come here and to change their mind and go someplace else and to cancel and at the suggestion of the president of the United States?
+What's a better place, as I say, than for them to come here and to change their mind and go someplace else and to cancel at the suggestion of the president of the United States?

 That's outrageous.

-I'm gonna take care of this immediately.
+I'm going to take care of this immediately.

 Good luck.